-Attending foster care training is required and critical to gaining the tools necessary to be a foster parent and care for foster children with significant trauma.
-Classes are informative, engaging, and thought-provoking.
+Attending foster care training is required and critical to gaining the tools necessary to be a Wisconsin foster parent and care for foster children with significant trauma.
+Classes are designed to be informative, engaging, and thought-provoking.
 Attendees come from diverse backgrounds and share with fellow prospective foster parents, participate in group activities, and meet staff members that will be an integral part of their fostering journey.
 Each prospective foster parent contributes to the class by bringing their unique, individual experiences to the training.
 If you want to become a foster parent in Wisconsin you will be required to meet a list of foster care qualifications, complete 6 hours of online training and attend 30 hours of classroom foster care training.

 Foster care training allows for an open, honest learning environment

 Community Care Resources offers new foster parent training opportunities 5 times per year.
 Training is held in our Middleton, Wisconsin home office and many attendees enjoy a two-night stay in a local hotel, compliments of CCR.
 The curriculum allows for each prospective foster parent to participate at a level they are comfortable with.
 Sharing is encouraged, questions are welcome and participation almost always increases as training continues, creating an open, honest learning environment for everyone.
 Because each class represents a diverse group, attendees quickly realize that learning from the experiences of others is just as important as learning from the class presenters.

 A typical training consists of 10-16 people representing approximately 7-10 households.
 The most recent training at Community Care Resources consisted of 7 very different families from 7 different Wisconsin counties.
 The counties represented in our May training were: